openfaas/faas/TestDrive.md

 # Overview

 We have provided several sample functions which are built-into the *Docker Stack* file we deploy during the test drive.
 You'll be up and running in a few minutes and invoking functions via the Web UI or `curl`.
-When you're ready to deploy your own function click "Create Function" in the UI or head over to the CLI tutorial:
+When you're ready to deploy your own function click "Deploy Function" in the UI or head over to the CLI tutorial:

 * [Morning coffee with the OpenFaaS CLI](https://blog.alexellis.io/quickstart-openfaas-cli/)